Minimum wage in the United States: Progressive Era

 As in Australia, civic concern for sweated labor developed in the United States towards the end of the Gilded Age.
 In New York in 1890, a group of female reformers who were worried about the harsh conditions of sweated labor in the country formed the Consumer's League of the City of New York.
 The consumer group sought to improve working conditions by boycotting products made under sweated conditions and did not conform to a code of "fair house" standards.
 Similarly, consumer leagues formed throughout the United States, and in 1899, they united under the National Consumer League (NCL) parent organization.
 Consumer advocacy, however, was extremely slow at changing conditions in the sweated industries.
 When NCL leaders in 1908 went to an international anti-sweatshop conference in Geneva, Switzerland, and were introduced to Australian minimum wage legislation, which had successfully dealt with sweated labor, they came home believers and made minimum wage legislation part of their national platform.

 Massachusetts militiamen surround a group of strikers during the 1912 Lawrence textile strike which proved pivotal in the passage of the first U.S. minimum wage legislation.

 In 1910, in conjunction with advocacy work led by Florence Kelley of the National Consumer League, the Women's Trade Union League (WTLU) of Massachusetts under the leadership of Elizabeth Evans took up the cause of minimum wage legislation in Massachusetts.
 Over the next two years, a coalition of social reform groups and labor advocates in Boston pushed for minimum wage legislation in the state.
 On June 4, 1912, Massachusetts passed the first minimum wage legislation in the United States, which established a state commission for recommending non-compulsory minimum wages for women and children.
 The passage of the bill was significantly assisted by the Lawrence textile strike which had raged for ten weeks at the beginning of 1912.
 The strike brought national attention to the plight of the low-wage textile workers, and pushed the state legislatures, who feared the magnitude of the strike, to enact progressive labor legislation.

+In 1916, California Representative John I. Nolan introduced H.R.
+7625, which would have established a $3 per day minimum wage for federal employees.
+It was endorsed by the American Federation of Labor and the National Federation of Federal Employees, but the bill's opponents in the House kept it from coming to a vote.
+In 1918, California Senator Hiram Johnson co-sponsored the legislation, and it became known as the Johnson-Nolan Minimum Wage Bill.
+It passed the House that September, but was stalled in the Senate Committee on Education and Labor.
+It was reintroduced two years later and passed in both the House and Senate, but when it went to conference it was filibustered by Southern Democrats who opposed it because it would have paid African American employees the same as white employees.